hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 **Where ```content``` starts to fail... and how to avoid issues!**

-Now lets try and also put a footer selector in our element too.
+Now let's try and also put a footer selector in our element too.

 ```html
 <template>